Basement-Builders-Club/RC-Radxa/README.md

 ## TODO
 Combine RC_Motor & RC_Servo

-Isolate core on Radxa to run RC.c isolated from OS and other programs

 Fix Unity (currently controllers not working properly)

 Build

 ## Code to be ran on Radxa facilitating input and video transmission.
+RC.c will be the current working file.
-RC.c is the current working file.
+RC_Servo.c is the current most up to date and working file.

 ## Interface info
 Running PoseClient after starting the scene will run a test client